slerman12/Help-me/2-Opposing-views.md

 These are enormous requirements that I met on their behalf.

 Tom Howard didn't make any tangible suggestions, nor did my advisor or Charles.
-(The committee consisted of 4 people, my advisor Chenliang, Charles, Chris Kanan, and Tom Howard).
+(The committee consisted of 4 people, my advisor Chenliang, Chris Kanan, Tom Howard, and Charles).

 The actual six-month review was **May 5th, 2023**.
 Then Chenliang notified me of his desertion on **July 24th, 2023**, a day after I finished implementing the [novel reinforcement learning systems-based algorithm](https://github.com/AGI-init/UnifiedML/blob/ef14f7ff14b0b494d14bc8ee4bfe8925ad2a1fb3/ML/World/Replay.py#L566-L607) (and [here](https://github.com/slerman12/Builder/commit/e8b896c75bdeb388995af912a25108dfa16a92f9) is the specific commit), and Chenliang confirmed the desertion by email for the rest of the committee and Michael Scott on **August 10th, 2024**, prior to the **August 30, 2023** date of requirement (2).